READ TIME – 2 MINUTES

 When it’s not safe or practical to attend classroom training in person, virtual solutions are the ideal alternative.
 They’re often used by companies who can’t spare the time to send staff on training courses or have team members based in locations all over the world.
 As an approach, it’s flexible, accessible and cost-effective.
 It can also result in better engagement and knowledge retention.

 When you use a remote learning expert such as AvA-V, there’s no compromise on the quality of course content, instructor performance or the outcome for your team.
 In fact, some companies find that their employees learn better this way.
 A study by IBM found that eLearning participants were able to learn between three and five times more compared to traditional classroom learning.

 There are also benefits for productivity.
 With online training, employees can resume their usual duties more quickly – without wasting time travelling.
 Another insight from the IBM study is that managers tend to spend less time supervising employees participating in virtual training.
 Plus, trainees can apply their skills to the role immediately.
 In the IBM study, all of these factors added up to a $30 productivity boost for every dollar spent on training.

 To get the best out of every second spent on virtual training, you need to know exactly what you want to achieve.
 But you don’t have to figure this out alone.
 If you’re considering a long-term business change in the face of the COVID-19 crisis, AvA-V can help you develop a bespoke training strategy to achieve your goals.

-However, we can also provide industry-leading virtual training if you simply want to upskill your customer service team, or turn sales professionals into sales leaders.
-Get in touch to find out how AvA-V can help you weather the current storm and come out stronger.
+However, we can also provide industry-leading virtual training if you simply want to upskill your customer service team or turn sales professionals into sales leaders.